Ethiopian wolf: Description

-The Ethiopian wolf is similar in size and build to North America's coyote; it is larger than the golden, black-backed, and side-striped jackals, and has comparatively longer legs.
+The Ethiopian wolf is similar in size and build to North America's coyote; it is larger than the black-backed jackal and side-striped jackals as well as the African wolf and has comparatively longer legs.
 Its skull is very flat, with a long facial region accounting for 58% of the skull's total length.
 The ears are broad, pointed, and directed forward.
 The teeth, particularly the premolars, are small and widely spaced.
 The canine teeth measure 14–22 mm in length, while the carnassials are relatively small.
 The Ethiopian wolf has eight mammae, of which only six are functional.
 The front paws have five toes, including a dewclaw, while the hind paws have four.
 As is typical in the genus Canis, males are larger than females, having 20% greater body mass.
 Adults measure 841–1012 mm in body length, and 530–620 mm in height.
 Adult males weigh 14.2–19.3 kg, while females weigh 11.2–14.15 kg.

 The Ethiopian wolf has short guard hairs and thick underfur, which provides protection at temperatures as low as −15 °C. Its overall colour is ochre to rusty red, with dense whitish to pale ginger underfur.
 The fur of the throat, chest and underparts is white, with a distinct white band occurring around the sides of the neck.
 There is a sharp boundary between the red coat and white marks.
 The ears are thickly furred on the edges, though naked on the inside.
 The naked borders of the lips, the gums and palate are black.
 The lips, a small spot on the cheeks and an ascending crescent below the eyes are white.
 The thickly furred tail is white underneath, and has a black tip, though, unlike most other canids, there is no dark patch marking the supracaudal gland.
 It moults during the wet season (August–October), and there is no evident seasonal variation in coat colour, though the contrast between the red coat and white markings increases with age and social rank.
 Females tend to have paler coats than males.
 During the breeding season, the female's coat turns yellow, becomes woolier, and the tail turns brownish, losing much of its hair.

 Animals resulting from Ethiopian wolf-dog hybridisation tend to be more heavily built than pure wolves, and have shorter muzzles and different coat patterns.